openNDS/openNDS/docs/source/config.rst

 A key phrase for NDS to encrypt the query string sent to FAS.

-Can be any text string with no white space.
+Should be a 64-character hexadecimal string

-Hint and Example: Choose a secret string and use sha256sum utility to generate a hash.
+Hint and Example: Generate a 32-byte random number and convert it to a hexadecimal string.

-eg. Use the command - `echo "mysecretopenNDSfaskey" | sha256sum`
+eg. Use the command - `hexdump -v -n32 -e '32/1 "%02x" "\n"' /dev/urandom`

 Option faskey must be pre-shared with FAS.
 (It is automatically pre-shared with Themespec files)